bitcoindevkit/bdk-cli/README.md

 cargo run --features electrum -- wallet --descriptor "wpkh(tpubEBr4i6yk5nf5DAaJpsi9N2pPYBeJ7fZ5Z9rmN4977iYLCGco1VyjB9tvvuvYtfZzjD5A8igzgw3HeWeeKFmanHYqksqZXYXGsw5zjnj7KM9/*)" sync
 ```

-To sync a wallet to Bitcoin Core node (assuming a regtest node at 127.0.0.1:18443) using the core rpc:
+To sync a wallet to a Bitcoin Core node (assuming a regtest node at 127.0.0.1:18443) using the core rpc:

 ```shell
 cargo run --features rpc -- --network regtest wallet --node 127.0.0.1:18443 --descriptor "wpkh(tpubEBr4i6yk5nf5DAaJpsi9N2pPYBeJ7fZ5Z9rmN4977iYLCGco1VyjB9tvvuvYtfZzjD5A8igzgw3HeWeeKFmanHYqksqZXYXGsw5zjnj7KM9/*)" sync
 ```

-To sync a wallet to Bitcoin Core node (assuming a regtest node at 127.0.0.1:18444) serving compact filters:
+To sync a wallet to a Bitcoin Core node (assuming a regtest node at 127.0.0.1:18444) serving compact filters:
 Note:
 - This will increase build time by few minutes for the binaries because of `librocksdb`.
 - Bitcoin Core v0.21.0 or higher is required to serve compact filters.